mstephen19/nanolith/README.md

 });
 ```

-When it comes to actually sending the stream with `Messenger`, the workflow is nearly the same:
+When it comes to actually sending the stream with `Messenger`, the workflow is nearly the same as messaging [between a service and the main thread](#between-a-service-and-the-main-thread):

 ```TypeScript
 // 💡 index.ts